JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 ## CExScrollingEditablePanel
 A panel that can have other panels inside of it and can be scrolled.
-Has a child called "Scrollbar" Type: CExScrollBar Derives from EditablePanel.
+Derives from EditablePanel.
 Parameter | Info
 --------- | ----
-allow_mouse_wheel_to_scroll | Only allow scrolling by dragging the slider scroll_step | How much the scroll wheel scrolls bottom_buffer | How much space to leave at the bottom restrict_width | Make the contents fit inside the panel
+allow_mouse_wheel_to_scroll | Only allow scrolling by dragging the slider scroll_step | How much the scroll wheel scrolls bottom_buffer | How much space to leave at the bottom restrict_width | Make the contents fit inside the panel ScrollBar{} | ControlName: CExScrollBar

 ## CScrollableList